 1. Who was/is Jesus in a nutshell?

-Consider the idea that four portraits would capture a person differently, but capture essentially the same person.
-How does this influence your understanding of the Gospels stories and their writers?
+Consider the idea that four portraits would capture a person differently, but feature essentially the same person.
+How does this influence your understanding of the Gospels’ stories and their writers?

-What other things can you think of that are treated in the same way?
+Can you think of other parallels?
+Other things that are treated in the same way?
 (Images of famous people, remakes of films, films made from books)

 2. How do we know Jesus existed?

 If Jesus were to turn up in your neighbourhood, what would he have to look like/do/say to convince you that he is part of God?